 Before schools could use metal detectors as a standard screening tool, there would be some difficulties to work out.
-The time it would take to funnel people through would be at the top of the list.
+The time to funnel students and staff through would be at the top of the list.
 However, these obstacles can be worked out.

-Sure students, could arrive early just like we do at airports because of the added safety measures.
-I can already hear the naysayers asking what they are supposed to do with the early birds after they’ve been screened and before classes begin.
+Just like we all arrive at airports early to get through the screening precautions, so could students.
+I can already hear the naysayers asking what they're supposed to do with the early birds after they’ve been screened and before classes begin.
 Students could do extra work to improve their grades, get tutoring, read for pleasure (love this idea!), etc.

-There are other methods for discipline at school that can help reduce school violence.
-This week, on social media, I shared my post on Restorative Justice, where students participate in a peacemaking system.
+There is another less punitive and less costly method that can help make schools safer by reducing school violence.
+Restorative Justice.
+Students participate in a peacemaking system.
 Imagine a bully facing a panel of peers to justify his/her bullying behavior.